Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Bid farewell to County Kerry as we head north to County Clare, crossing the Shannon River via ferry, and gradually making our way to Galway.
 Multigenerational Feature and Unforgettable Moment: Today you will behold the iconic Cliffs of Moher — a highlight of Irish travel.
 Admire the crashing surf as the rocky precipices tower 700 feet above the Atlantic, with kittiwakes, puffins, and razorbills roosting in the cliffs.
 A stop at the Visitors’ Centre provides fascinating background on the region’s geology, flora, fauna, and folk legends.

 Continuing north, you’ll be awed by the scenery of the Wild Atlantic Way, the world’s longest defined coastal touring route.
 Multigenerational Feature and Cultural Discovery: Entering County Galway, we stop to explore Rathbaun Farm, a family-owned sheep farm that sprawls over 80 glorious acres.
 We’ll visit the stone and thatch farmhouse and outlying cottages, learning about traditional farm life from our genial hosts, and enjoying sheep dog and sheep-shearing demonstrations.
-Perhaps you’ll help bottle feed the newborn lambs.
+If you're on one of our spring departures, perhaps you’ll help bottle feed the newborn lambs.
 We’ll also participate in a hands-on scone-making lesson and of course, sample the flaky treats with some hot Irish tea.
 We’ll proceed from here to Galway, arriving just before dinner, which we’ll enjoy together at our hotel.